rubygems/rfcs/text/0000-bundler-version-locking.md

 # Summary

+Bundler should respect the exact version specified for a project.

+If there is a lockfile (typically `Gemfile.lock`) with a `BUNDLED WITH` statement, it should install and use that Bundler version.

+Otherwise, if there is a dependency on `bundler` (in `Gemfile` or equivalent), it should install and use that Bundler version.

-If a user specifies a required Bundler version in the Gemfile/gemspec, it should be installed and used during the normal `bundle install`/`bundle exec` workflow.
+This should happen transparently during the normal `bundle install`/`bundle exec` workflow.

 # Motivation

 There are many times where locking your Bundler version is useful.
-The existence of `BundlerVersionFinder` shows that, but that approach has been confusing for end-users.
+The existence of `BundlerVersionFinder` shows that, but the initial attempt caused innumerable problems.
+This is an attempt to resolve those problems.

 # Guide-level explanation

-If you need to pin the Bundler version, simply specify it in your `Gemfile` or `gemspec` file and run `bundle install` as usual.

-If the running version doesn't meet the requirements, Bundler will install the specified version of itself, and then re-run itself using that version.
+Pin the Bundler version for a project by either:

+1. Commiting `Gemfile.lock`.
+2. Adding `gem "bundler", some_version_constraint` to Gemfile.

+If you take approach 1, you can upgrade the locked Bundler version by running `bundle update --bundler`.

+If you take approach 2, you can upgrade the locked Bundler version by changing the version constraint and running `bundle install`.

 ## Example 1